Tax and MOT exemption

 - vehicles which were not taxed for long periods, or where the original log book was lost, may have been recorded by the DVLA with a ‘date of first registration’ which was likely to have been the date it was re-registered (typically in the 1970s or early 1980s).

-Please note, this information is provided by email and will not be accepted by registration authorities.
+To assist, we can advise the month and year of manufacture of your vehicle.
+Please submit a ‘Research Enquiry’ by clicking here.
+Please note, this information is provided by email which will not be accepted by vehicle licencing authorities.
 If you require a formal document, to satisfy the requirements of the DVLA, only a Heritage Certificate will be accepted.

 For the current and full government guidance on historic vehicle tax and MOT exemptions, please visit https://www.gov.uk/historic-vehicles.